 Spotify is what is known as a music streaming service.
 This means that it plays songs off the Internet as they load through the Spotify application.
 You can also create playlists of songs that you like, or create "radio stations" based on music that you already like to discover more music that you might enjoy.

-It's free -- You don't have to pay for Spotify if you don't want to.
+It's free -- You don't have to pay for it if you don't want to.
 You can get a paid subscription, though, to get extra features such as higher sound quality and being able to listen to certain songs without an Internet connection.

 It's modular -- Spotify works on all sorts of devices.
 You can use it on your Windows or Apple desktop computer if you listen to music most often at home.
 You can also put it on your iPad, iPhone, BlackBerry, Windows Phone, or Android-powered smart phone if you want your tunes on the go.
 You can even put it on your PlayStation video game console!

 It's customizable -- Add songs that you like to your collection, and then put them in playlists of songs that go well together.
-You can also pick a song, artist, album, or playlist that you like and have Spotify play random songs that are similar.
+You can also pick a song, artist, album, or playlist that you like and have it play random songs that are similar.
 Rate what you hear, and Spotify will play more of what you like and less of what you don't!

-It's social -- Follow your favourite artists on Spotify and be among the first to listen to their new tunes, or check out music mixes put together by your friends and other Spotify users.
-You can even share your Spotify listening habits on other social networks, such as Facebook, Twitter, and Tumblr!
+It's social -- Follow your favourite artists on Spotify and be among the first to listen to their new tunes, or check out music mixes put together by your friends and other users.
+You can even share your listening habits on other social networks, such as Facebook, Twitter, and Tumblr!

 The first step to using Spotify is to get yourself an account.
 This lets Spotify identify you as a unique user.
 You can sign up using your Facebook account, or you can sign up with plain old email.
 Just enter a user name and password, your email address (and a copy of it), your date of birth, and your gender.
 Then click Sign Up and you're set!